 Berkeley Old Time Music Convention’s Dance night features three great bands (Marley's Ghost, Bryant & Brown, and Hotdish plus two callers (Larry Edelman and Jordan Ruyle) who love to introduce the uninitiated to the joy of a square dance!
 The callers teach all dances from scratch and call the moves all the way through.
 No need to bring a partner, although you can if you want, and same-sex couples fit in fine.
 All ages are welcome at all BOTMC dances.
 And there is jamming in the back room led by BOTC performers.

-Square Dance Calling Workshop with Larry Edelman in the back studio preceding the event Exact time TBA!
+FREE Square Dance Calling Workshop: “Learn to Call Square Dances” with Larry Edelman in the back studio 5-6:30pm

 7:30-8:00 Honky Tonk Dancing lesson with Rina Rossi

 9:00 SQUARE DANCING with callers Larry Edelman and Jordan Ruyle

 9:00 - 11:00 jamming in the back studio, hosted by BOTMC performers

 Instrument check will be available.

 The history of BOTMC is steeped in mirth.
 The first convention, held in Provo Park (now Martin Luther King Park), was listed as the “35th annual.”
 It was followed a year later by “the 17th annual.”
 And of course they haven’t happened every year until the 21st century, so your guess about this year’s event is as good as the organizers’.
 What counts is the amazing quality of musicians from all over, and at Ashkenaz the best dancing of the whole festival, which runs Sept.
 26-30 (Ashkenaz also hosts Sunday’s family square dance).
 There are workshops, lectures and endless music at various other venues from the Freight to UC Berkeley.
 Information on all of the BOTMC events is at www.berkeleyoldtimemusic.org.